DNA/Cell Division

 A type of mutation that occurs when a single nitrogen base is missing or replaced and can result in an altered protein.

-Gene mutation.
+Gene or point mutation.